JonathanWolfe/doximity-sample/README.md

 ```
 Story Title: As a reader of the blog.
 I would like to see a continuous stream of blogs as I read through the blog page.

-Description: Adjust the index page and its components to facility Infinite scroll of blog posts.
-We should lazily request the next blog.
+Description: Adjust the index page and its components to allow Infinite scroll of blog posts.
+We should lazily request the next blog and only request 1 blog at a time to be read.

 ```